We can approve premises, like hotels and stately homes, to be used for civil marriage and civil partnership ceremonies.

 If granted, approval will be valid for three years.

 It costs £995 to apply for a new approval or to renew an existing approval.

 What you need to provide with your application

 - a completed application form, declaration and privacy statement

 - details of ‘the responsible person’.
-This is the person that will have the responsibility for ensuring compliance with the conditions attached to the approval, and who will be available on the premises for a minimum of one hour prior to and throughout each of the proceedings (they may nominate deputies)
+This is the person that will have be responsible for ensuring compliance with the conditions attached to the approval and who will be available on the premises for a minimum of one hour prior to, and throughout, each of the proceedings (they may nominate deputies)

 - a fee of £995

 - three copies of a plan of the premises which clearly identifies the rooms in which the proceedings will take place